cubicflow/shotbud-www/index.md

 <div class="container-body">
     <div class="intro-text">
         <h3>Shotbud is an interactive tool for shooters to track and visualize their shooting sessions while improving performance and reinforcing responsible gun ownership.
-Shotbud utilizes the wealth of sensors on Apple Watch for increased shot detection accuracy and shooting metrics -- not possible with standard smartphone-based or&nbsp;analog&nbsp;timers.</h3>
+Shotbud utilizes the sensors on Apple Watch for increased shot detection accuracy and shooting metrics -- not possible with other phone or&nbsp;analog&nbsp;timers.</h3>
     </div>
 </div>